 “Highlight on your resume what is more transferable to what you’re applying for,” said Briana Silva, a client development manager for RNnetwork, who often sees up to 50 applicants for one travel nurse opening.
-“If most of your work has been on an Indian Reservation, that might not go over so well if you’re applying for a New York City role.”
+“If most of your work has been on an Indian reservation, that might not go over so well if you’re applying for a New York City role.”
 That said, if you’re currently working at a rural clinic but previously worked in a big city, that shows diversity in your experience, so it’s okay to include both.

 This may be obvious, but it’s important enough to emphasize.
-Be honest on your nurse resume, particularly in the skills section.
-If there’s a nursing position that requires skills you don’t have or are weak in, that position is probably not the right position for you.
-Make a note of the skills you lack and work on gaining some experience in them so that you’re ready for the next opening.
+Be honest on your resume, particularly in the skills section.
+If there’s a nursing position that requires skills you don’t have or are weak in, that position is probably not the right fit for you.
+Make a note of the skills you lack and work on gaining some experience in them so you’re ready for the next opening.

-8. Explanation of gaps in employment
+Explain gaps in employment

 If you have any gaps in your resume, be sure to explain them.
 One benefit of being in nursing is that gaps in your resume often are good ways to highlight your strengths in caregiving.
 Did you take time off to take care of a sick relative, spend more time with kids, or raise a new baby?
 Those are great ways to highlight your nursing skills.
 Just be prepared to explain any gaps in your employment history and try to find a way to include them on your resume.